royalliar/royalliar.github.io/README.md

-# royalliar.github.io
+# The Royal Liar

-Royal Liar Website
+This is the repository that contains all files of the Royal Liar website.
+Built with Jekyll.